 Student (legal name): DOB:

-School: Teacher: Grade: -
+School: Teacher: Grade:

-Parent/Guardian: (Please print first a nd last name) Phone:
+Parent/Guardian: (Please print firs st and last name) Phone:

 Address:

 Parent/Guardian email:

-Select the ACCEL Option you are req uesting:
+Select the ACCEL Option you are i equesting:

-Mid-year promotion to grade
+Mid-year promotion to gra- de

-Full-year promotion to grade
+Full-year promotion to grad de

-Subject-matter acceleration for or subject(s)
+Subject-matter acceleration ı for subject(s)

-Virtual instruction in higher g rade level subject(s)
+Virtual instruction in highe r grade level subject(s)

-Agreement

-Student participation in the selected ACCEL Option is contingent upon the student meeting eligibility and procedural requirements, as explained in the Sarasota County Student Progression Plan.
-Students are required to participate in all state, federal, and local assessments if mid-year or full-year promotion occurs.
-If a student fails to comply with the stipulated requirements at any time after the ACCEL Option is in effect, the principal may terminate the student's participation and will determine the appropriate placement in lieu of the ACCEL Option.
+Agreement Student participation in the selected A procedural requirements, as explained to participate in all state, federal, and If a student fails to comply with the state principal may terminate the student of the ACCEL Option.
+I in the Sarasota County Student P local assessments if mid-year or f ipulated requirements at any time Progression Plan.
+Students are required full-year promotion occurs. after the ACCEL Option is in effect,

-I agree to the conditions stated above:
+I agree to the conditions stated abo ve:

-Student's Name (print): Date Student's Signature Date
+Student's Name (print): Date

+Student's Signature Date

-I grant permission for my student to accelerate his/her learning and agree to the conditions stated above:
+I grant permission for my student t o accelerate his/her learning and d agree to the conditions stated above:

 Parent/Guardian's Name (print): Date:

-Parent/Guardian's signature: Date:
+3.0

-Principal's Name (print): Date:
+Date:

-Principal's signature: Date:
+Date:

-Appendix F: MASTERY EXAM REQUEST
+TERY EXAM REQUEST

-Student Name: Counselor: School: Grade Level: Date of Request: School Year: Data in Support of Credit Acceleration by Mas tery Exam: FSA Assessment in Math Date of Assessment Most recent math or science course Grades Earned Other justification Guidance Counselor's Communication with Pa Parent in agreement that grade will appear in st Requested State EOC must be submitted 9 wee Request to be assessed in admini - Has the student attempted the EOC in Algebra If so, which one?
-1, Geometry or Biology previously?
-Yes \Box No \Box If yes, please provide date, score and evidence Date Score Additional pr re-approved preparation Recommendation of Principal: the student taking the EOC in Algebra 1, Geometry or □ There is NOT adequate documentation to su Geometry or Biology. pport the student taking the EOC in Algebra 1, Signature
+Grade Level:

+School Year:

+ery Exam: Date of Assessment

+Grades Ear Grades Earned

+rent Date:

+udent records and transcript.

+cs prior to the administration date stration date,

+1, Geometry or Biology previous ly?
+Yes □ No □

+ation.

+ery Exam: Date of Assessment Grades Ear Date: udent records and transcript.

+Recommendation of Principal:

+☐ There is adequate documentation to support the student taking the EOC in Algebra 1, Geometry or Biology.

+☐ There is NOT adequate documentation to support the student taking the EOC in Algebra 1, Geometry or Biology.

+Signature

 Additional Comments: